earthastronaut/pyglet_projects/README.md

 Each project could concevable be it's on repo.
 I encourage you to start your own git repo, copy the project code over as a starting point, and modify to your hearts content.
 If you do, please add a link to `spinoff_projects.md` and make a pull request.
 Share the fun!

 ## Explorative Learning

+One goal of `pyglet_projects` is to be a learning tool for beginning developers.
+The projects have varying levels entry (e.g. some require knowledge of object oriented programming others do not).
+Because of this some projects have repeated implementations.

+Courses often start teaching programming from the ground up with variables, control statements, and so on.
+I fully endorse this method.
+However, I know when I began programming some of the most valuable learning was from exploring existing projects.

+Here are some general steps:

+1. start up a project and see how it works (these projects start with `python3 run.py`)
+1. get a text editor (like [Sublime Text](https://www.sublimetext.com/)) and open up the source code for the projects.
+1. modify the source code and run it again.
+1. go crazy, make modifications, and re-run it
+    1. some good modifications are things like changing colors, object shapes, and control keys/buttons